The Eco-Lighthouse in brief

 An enterprise wanting to become an Eco-Lighthouse is required to hire a qualified Eco-Lighthouse consultant.
-The environmental analysis, with a resulting written report (konsulentrapport) confirming that the relevant industry criteria have been met must be completed and made available in the Eco-Lighthouse web portal (Miljøfyrtårnportalen) before certification is carried out.
-All industry criteria must be met before certification.
-The enterprise must, with thorough preparation and training by the consultant, complete a detailed environmental statement with relevant environmental statistics and a description of implemented environmental actions in the past year as well as those planned for the coming year (these are in addition to the industry criteria).
+The environmental statement (Miljøkartlegging) is generated based on the General and Specific industry criteria selected in the ELH web portal (Miljøfyrtårnportalen).
+The criteria are developed in collusion with relevant government bodies, scientific communities, interest groups and major customers, identifying and addressing the relevant environmental aspects in the industry addressed.
+The enterprise, through the environmental statement, confirms that the relevant industry criteria have been met before certification is carried out and this is then checked by the certifier.
+All industry criteria must be met to achieve certification.
+The enterprise must, with thorough preparation and training by the consultant, complete a detailed annual Climate and environmental report (årlig Klima- og miljørapport) with relevant environmental statistics and a description of implemented environmental actions in the past year as well as those planned for the coming year (this in addition to the industry criteria).

 Municipalities and counties

-Out of 430-odd Norwegian municipalities, more than 300 are fee-paying members of the Eco- Lighthouse certification scheme.
+Out of 430-odd Norwegian municipalities, more than 300 are fee-paying members of the Eco-Lighthouse certification scheme.
 In addition, several counties (there are 19) are active participants.
 Membership involves certain responsibilities, including that of providing a certifier (environmental verifier) for enterprises in the area.
-Certifiers are trained, approved and monitored by the Eco- Lighthouse Foundation.
+Certifiers are trained, approved and monitored by the Eco-Lighthouse Foundation.
 The Eco-Lighthouse Foundation operates with criteria for who can become a certifier (vocational background, education, other relevant experience).
 A certifier can be employed by the municipality/county administration, or a private firm.
-It is important to note that, in the Eco- Lighthouse scheme, the municipality constitutes the certifying body, in that certifiers operate on behalf of the municipality, not the Eco-Lighthouse administration.
+It is important to note that, in the Eco-Lighthouse scheme, the municipality constitutes the certifying body, in that certifiers operate on behalf of the municipality, not the Eco-Lighthouse administration.
 In addition to ensuring access to certifiers, the municipality is encouraged to promote and motivate local enterprises to become certified, and to work towards certification of the municipality itself.
-By full-scale implementation of Eco-Lighthouse, the municipality operationalises their transition towards the Green Shift.
+By full-scale implementation of Eco-Lighthouse, the municipality operationalizes their transition towards the Green Shift.

 The certification process

-When the enterprise is ready to be certified, the certifier and the enterprise enter into an agreement and decide a date for the certification.
-The certifier gets access to all relevant documents pertaining to the enterprise, through the Eco-Lighthouse web portal, in order to prepare him- or herself beforehand.
+When the enterprise is ready to be certified, the certifier and the enterprise decide a date for the certification.
+The certifier gets access to all relevant documents pertaining to the enterprise through the Eco-Lighthouse web portal, to be able to prepare him- or herself beforehand.
 The Eco-Lighthouse web portal is an interactive tool which guides the certification process step-by-step, and access to the functions relevant to each role (consultant, enterprise, certifier etc.) is strictly regulated by the administration, through the web portal.

-The certification meeting involves the certifier checking whether the industry criteria are fulfilled, checking the environmental statement, on-site inspection of the facilities and interviews with key staff.
-After the meeting, the certifier sums up his or her findings, which may, or may not, include deviations from the industry criteria.
-If such deviations are found, the enterprise is formally notified by the certifier what must be done to rectify the situation, and by which date they must do so.
-When all criteria are met, the enterprise is approved by the Eco-Lighthouse certifier through the Eco- Lighthouse web portal, relevant documentation having been uploaded previously by the consultant or enterprise, and by the certifier.
+The certification meeting involves the certifier checking whether the industry criteria are fulfilled, (a translation of the general industry criteria can be found at: http://eco-lighthouse.org/statistikk/ ), checking the annual Climate and environmental report, on-site inspection of the facilities and interviews with key staff.
+After the meeting, the certifier sums up his or her findings in the environmental statement.
+In case of non-compliance with general or specific industry criteria the enterprise is formally notified by the certifier what must be done to rectify the situation, and by which date they must do so.
+When all criteria are met, the enterprise is approved.

-As an integral part of the Eco-Lighthouse web portal, the yearly environmental statement (Miljørapport) consists of environmental performance indicators both general (universally applicable) and specific (generated by the industry criteria applied).
-The statement is managed and continuously developed by the Eco-Lighthouse administration, offering the enterprises an overview of their environmental impacts and their year-by-year progress, as well as constituting the basis for statistics showing how Eco-Lighthouse certified enterprises compare to their uncertified counterparts.
-With additional indicators as optional extras, the statement can be adapted to individual enterprises.
-The certifier partly bases his or her evaluation on the environmental statement(s) when certifying.
+As an integral part of the Eco-Lighthouse web portal, the annual Climate and environmental report consists of environmental performance indicators both general (universally applicable) and specific (generated by the industry criteria applied).
+The report is managed and developed by the Eco-Lighthouse administration, offering the enterprises an overview of their environmental impacts and their year-by-year progress, as well as constituting the basis for statistics showing how Eco-Lighthouse certified enterprises compare to their uncertified counterparts.
+With additional indicators, as optional extras, the report can be adapted to individual enterprises.
+The certifier partly bases his or her evaluation on the environmental report(s) when certifying.
 It is also valuable to enterprises by making them aware of the actual effects of the measures they implement, providing a tool to monitor progress or regression and the possibility to showcase the efforts they make and the results they achieve to maintain their Eco-Lighthouse certification.

 The Eco-Lighthouse certifiers

-The environmental verifiers in the Eco-Lighthouse certification scheme, known as Miljøfyrtårnsertifisører, or Eco-Lighthouse certifiers, are allowed to receive instruction and training as certifiers after submitting their qualifications for approval by the Eco-Lighthouse administration.
+The environmental certifiers in the Eco-Lighthouse certification scheme, (Miljøfyrtårnsertifisør), receive instruction and training as certifiers after submitting their qualifications for approval by the Eco-Lighthouse administration.
 Some certifiers are employed or self-employed in the private sector; others work in the municipalities or county administrations and are requested by their employer to undergo training and approval as certifiers.
 Potential certifiers are permitted to undergo training if they fulfill the relevant criteria.
 Training is provided by the Eco-Lighthouse and the certifier is then encouraged to accompany an experienced certifier on one or two assignments before starting out by him- or herself.
 The Eco-Lighthouse certifier has a course diploma to prove that training has taken place, and a unique user access to use the Eco-Lighthouse web portal.
 If the Eco-Lighthouse certifier for any reason ceases to be recognized and approved as such, the user access is removed by the administration and certification – which hinges on access to the web portal – by him or her becomes impossible.
-Once the certifier has made sure that the enterprise fulfills the industry criteria, the relevant documentation is uploaded into the Eco-Lighthouse web portal and checked by the Eco-Lighthouse administration.
+Once the certifier has made sure that the enterprise fulfils the industry criteria, the environmental statement and annual Climate and environmental report(s) with relevant documentation is available in the Eco-Lighthouse web portal and checked by the Eco-Lighthouse administration.
 If everything is in order, the certifier’s work is approved and the enterprise’s certificate issued.
 If the administration has any queries regarding the documentation submitted by the certifier or other issues relating to the enterprise, this is clarified before approval.

 Eco-Lighthouse control routines